 Styes or Chalazia

-A stye is a small, painful red bump on the eyelid caused by a blocked oil gland, while a chalazion is a hard but painless lump on the eyelid that can result from a stye that doesn’t resolve.
+- A chalazion is a hard, painless lump on the eyelid that can develop if a stye doesn’t resolve.

-At home, apply a warm, moist compress to your eyes for about 10 minutes several times a day, and gently massage the area.
-Dry heat is better than wet heat.
-A heating pad or a special eyelid compress works best. .
+- Apply a warm, moist compress to your eyelid for 10 minutes several times a day.
+Dry heat, like a heating pad or an eyelid compress, works even better.

 Allergies